 By enforcing this rule, the government ensures that every vehicle on the road carries a financial guarantee to cover third party liabilities.
 It creates accountability and promotes safer, more responsible driving behaviour.

-Driving without valid third party insurance is a punishable offence and can result in fines, suspension of licence, or even imprisonment.
+Driving without valid third-party insurance is a punishable offense and can result in fines, suspension of licence, or even imprisonment.

 The premium for third party car insurance is regulated by the Insurance Regulatory and Development Authority of India (IRDAI).
 It depends primarily on engine capacity (cubic capacity or CC) and vehicle type.
 Factors such as car model, fuel type, or city of registration have little to no impact.